-Data on the interception of harmful organisms on plants of Q. petraea can provide information on some of the organisms that can be present on Q. petraea despite the current measures taken.
-According to EUROPHYT, online (accessed on 22 December 2022) and TRACES-NT, online (accessed on 22 December 2022), there were no interceptions of plants for planting of Q. petraea from the UK destined to the EU Member States due to the presence of harmful organisms between the years 1995 and 22 December 2022.
+Data on the interception of harmful organisms on plants of Q. robur can provide information on some of the organisms that can be present on Q. robur despite the current measures taken.
+According to EUROPHYT, online (accessed on 22 December 2022) and TRACES-NT, online (accessed on 22 December 2022), there were no interceptions of plants for planting of Q. robur from the UK destined to the EU Member States due to the presence of harmful organisms between the years 1995 and 22 December 2022.

-There were four interceptions of plants for planting of Q. petraea from the Netherlands and Belgium destined to other EU Member States due to the presence of harmful organism (Thaumetopoea processionea) between the years 1995 and 22 December 2022 (EUROPHYT, online; TRACES-NT, online).
+There were 69 interceptions of plants for planting of Q. robur from Belgium and the Netherlands destined to other EU Member States due to the presence of harmful organism (Thaumetopoea processionea) between the years 1995 and 22 December 2022 (EUROPHYT, online).